sffc/socketio-file-upload/README.md

 instance = null;
 ```

+#### instance.resetFileInputs = true

+Defaults to `true`, which resets file input elements to their empty state after the user selects a file.
+If you do not reset the file input elements, if the user selects a file with the same name as the previous file, then the second file may not be uploaded.

 #### instance.maxFileSize = null

 Will cancel any attempt by the user to upload a file larger than this number of bytes.
 An "error" event with code 1 will be emitted if such an attempt is made.
 Defaults to a value of `null`, which does not enforce a file size limit.